quietly-turning/9th/readme.txt

-I first had the idea for this stepchart then, in 2015, almost exactly as it appears today — players hitting notes to an excerpt of Beethoven's 9th Symphony they cannot hear as a voice actor read Ms. Keller's letter.
+I first had the idea for this stepchart then, in 2015, almost exactly as it appears today — players hitting notes to an excerpt of Beethoven's 9th Symphony they cannot hear as a voice actor reads Ms. Keller's letter.
 My interest then was strictly emotional; some men just want to watch the world yearn.